Spain's Endesa Increases Focus on Grid Investment Under New Three-Year Plan

 By Pietro Lombardi

-A massive blackout that hit Spain and Portugal on April 28 last year has highlighted a need for more investment in the country's power networks, but utilities have also called for higher guaranteed returns on such investments.
+A massive blackout that hit Spain and Portugal on April 28 last year has highlighted the need for more to be spent on the grid, but utilities have also called for higher guaranteed returns on such investments.

-Endesa's new plan foresees a 10% increase in investments compared with its previous three-year strategy, under which the company had planned investments of 9.6 billion euros, with grids and renewables getting 42% and 39%, respectively, of the overall amount.
+Overall, Endesa's new plan foresees a 10% increase in investments compared with its previous three-year strategy.

-The company targets earnings before interest, taxes, depreciation, and amortisation (EBITDA) of between 6.2 billion euros and 6.5 billion euros in 2028, up from 5.8 billion euros in 2025.
+The dividend growth is in line with an expected increase in core profit.
+Earnings before interest, taxes, depreciation, and amortisation were forecast on Tuesday at between 6.2 billion and 6.5 billion euros in 2028, up from 5.8 billion euros in 2025.

-Adjusted net profit is seen rising to a range of 2.5 billion euros to 2.6 billion euros from 2.3 billion euros last year.
+Adjusted net profit was forecast to rise to a range of 2.5 billion euros to 2.6 billion euros from 2.3 billion euros last year.

 Endesa said its adjusted net profit rose 18% to 2.35 billion euros last year, while EBITDA increased 9% to 5.76 billion euros.
 Both came in above the company's targets.

-For this year it forecasts adjusted net profit of 2.3-2.4 billion euros and EBITDA of 5.8-6.1 billion euros.
+For this year, it forecast adjusted net profit of 2.3-2.4 billion euros and EBITDA of 5.8-6.1 billion euros.

 ($1 = 0.8490 euros)